vahidAK/NanoMethPhase/README.md

 Update
 =============
 Support for other methylation callers , in addition to Nanopolsih, including Megalodon, DeepSignal and Tombo has been added to NanoMethPhase.
-Previously we added 1 unit to the start position of the CpG to convert it to one-based cordinate.
+previously, in the dma module, we added 1 unit to the start position of the CpG to convert it to one-based cordinate.
 However, we have changed it and the start cordinate will be as the input and if input is zero-based the DMRs will be also zero-based and if the input is one-based DMRs will be also one based.
 We changed this as it is possible to use dma module for other data not just nanomethphase outputs.

 Overall Workflow
 =============